erizov/Professor/semester_1/lecture_06_advanced_trees/trie/README.md

 ### Short Description

 A technique that combines information retrieval with language generation to produce accurate, up-to-date responses.
 Addresses knowledge cutoff limitations, factual accuracy, and domain-specific information.
 Example: Answering questions about recent events by retrieving relevant documents, then generating answers based on retrieved content.
-Operates by searching knowledge base for relevant information, then using retrieved context to guide language model generation.
+Operates by searching knowledge base for relevant information, then using retrieved context to guide language system generation.

 **Key Characteristics:**
 - **Time Complexity**: Varies